BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Acknowledgments

-We would like to thank Sundararajan Srinivasan, Shinji Watanabe and other members of the 2020 JSALT workshop on ``Speech Recognition and Diarization for Unsegmented Multi-talker Recordings with Speaker Overlaps'' for help with data preparation and valuable discussions.
+We would like to thank our colleague Sundararajan Srinivasan, as well as Shinji Watanabe and other members of the 2020 JSALT workshop on ``Speech Recognition and Diarization for Unsegmented Multi-talker Recordings with Speaker Overlaps'' for help with data preparation and valuable discussions.